serafibk/get-set_infoAPIs/README.md

 ## getAllInfo() API
 Initial set up -
-The JAR file for this API is stored in Documents-> 02_MDP_Students -> MDP_WN18->CloudTeam -> JARS as serafinakamp.getAllInfo.jar
-Saved on local testbed under src/SerafinaTest
+The JAR file for this API is stored in Documents-> 02_MDP_Students -> MDP_WN18->CloudTeam -> JARS as getAllInfo.jar Saved on local testbed under src/SerafinaTest
-Add to project build path by right clicking project -> configure build path -> add external JARs -> serafinakamp.getAllInfo.jar (from specified spot in first bullet)
+Add to project build path by right clicking project -> configure build path -> add external JARs -> getAllInfo.jar (from specified spot in first bullet)
 Import into class using import getInfo.getAllInfo;

 ## getTag() -